Updated July 14, 2023

 Cost of Option is not exercised = $3,132,500

-It is advisable to not to exercise the option.
+It is advisable not to exercise the option.

-- Call Option: Under the Call option, the owner of the option gets the right to buy the security.
-The call option is not obligatory in the nature.
+- Call Option: Under the Call option, the option owner gets the right to buy the security.
+The call option is not obligatory in nature.
 To buy the Call Option, the owner needs to pay the price called a premium.

-- Low Cost of Entry: For entering into the currency option, the cost of entry is to be paid called a premium which is very nominal in nature.
+- Low Cost of Entry: To enter into the currency option, one must pay a nominal premium as the cost of entry is very nominal.

-- Risk Coverage: Currency options are the best ways to reduce the risk of foreign exchange fluctuations.
+- Risk Coverage: Currency options are the best way to reduce foreign exchange fluctuations risk.

-- Flexibility: Currency Options gives the purchaser the flexibility in the form of giving an option to exercise the option, which is not obligatory in nature.
+- Flexibility: Currency Options give the purchaser flexibility by allowing the option to exercise the option, which is not obligatory.

 - Lower Liquidity: Due to low liquidity, it is not easy to buy or sell the options.

-- Risk: Though the Contract of Currency Options is to cover the risk, but if the options become unfavourable to the buyer and he does not exercise the option, he may lose the amount paid as a premium for entering into the option.
+- Risk: Though the Contract of Currency Options is to cover the risk, if the options become unfavorable to the buyer and he does not exercise the option, he may lose the amount paid as a premium for entering into the option.

-- Complicated in Nature: Currency Options are complicated in nature, especially for beginners.
-Also, price fluctuations are as per the market conditions, which may be favourable or unfavourable.
+- Complicated in Nature: Currency Options are complicated, especially for beginners.
+Also, price fluctuations are per the market conditions, which may be favorable or unfavorable.

 Currency Option is one of the ways to reduce the risks of exchange rate fluctuations.
-It is a contract for entering into an option at a specific price during the validity of the contract.
-There are basically two types of currency options; one is the call an option which is also called an option for buying the currency, and the other is put option, which is also called an option for selling the currency.
-The most important advantage of currency option is to risk coverage through hedging, the risk of exchange rate fluctuations is covered through the currency options, but the investor will lose the amount called as premium, which was paid at the time of entering into the currency options.
+It is a contract for entering into an option at a specific price during the contract’s validity.
+There are two types of currency options; one is the call an option, also called an option for buying the currency, and the other is the put option, also called an option for selling the currency.
+The most important advantage of the currency options is risk coverage through hedging, the risk of exchange rate fluctuations is covered through the currency options, but the investor will lose the amount called a premium, which was paid when entering into the currency options.